ErikBuer/ArrayRadiation.jl/docs/src/Examples/2D_array_3D_plot.md

 fig
 ```

-To give some sense of the radiation pattern in relation to the array, lets draw a generic patch antenna array.
+To give some sense of the radiation pattern in relation to the array, let's draw a generic patch antenna array.

 ``` @example 3dPlot